JamesKyburz/dependency-sync/readme.markdown

 `dependency-sync` ignores devDependencies, However dependencies that aren't explicitly required will be removed.

-To prevent his add the following directive to your package.json.
+To prevent this add the following directive to your package.json.

 ```json
 "dependency-sync": {